Ultimate Guide to Install Removable Magnetic Window Insulation

 Foam PVC makes up the Magnetite subframe, a thermal barrier between the primary Magnetite system and the installed window.
 This sub-frame enables Magnetite to be attached to any preexisting window frame, whether made of steel, aluminum, or wood.

 Magnetite’s acrylic glazing panels have a thermal efficiency of up to six times greater than glass.
-Additionally, solar control films can be used on windows to reduce radiant heat.
+Solar control films can also be used on windows to reduce radiant heat.
 But first, we cover the inner layer of the already-existing glass with a movie.

 Wrapping Up

-Window insulation kits are cheap to save energy and stop drafts in your house.
-To add a layer of insulation, you attach a sheet of heat-shrinkable plastic or another insulating material to the window panes using double-sided tape or magnetic strips.
+Window insulation kits are a cost-effective way to save energy and stop drafts in your house.
+To add a layer of insulation, attach a sheet of heat-shrinkable plastic or another insulating material to the window panes using double-sided tape or magnetic strips.

 Magnetite is an insulating barrier against noise and temperature, similar to typical double glazing.
 It can be attached to any preexisting window frame made of steel, aluminum, or wood.
 Magnetic window insulation panels have a thermal efficiency of up to six times greater than glass.